Fitbit/ossapps/README.md

 * [Habitica](https://github.com/tramzel/habitica-fitbit) by Taylor Ramzel - An app that leverages the Habitica API to update your tasks from your Fitbit.
 * [KP-Sales](https://github.com/PlummerNL/KP-Sales) by COSS - Fitbit Ionic app for tracking your KPay sales combined with a fancy clock.
 * [Map](https://github.com/tyuen/fitbit-map-app) by Terry Yuen - Shows a panable and zoomable map of your current location using the HERE platform
+* [Moment](https://github.com/gurumukhi/fitbit-momet-app) by Ram - App showing seconds lived so far, to inspire 'live in moment'.
 * [Pomodoro](https://github.com/johnliu55tw/Pomodoro-Ionic) by John Liu - The Pomodoro timer.
 This is an app version of the [PomodoroClock](https://github.com/johnliu55tw/PomodoroClock-Ionic), which only has basic functions.
 * [RPN Calculator](https://github.com/freakified/RPNCalculatorFitbit) by Dan Tilden - An RPN calculator for Fitbit!
 * [Run Goal](https://github.com/kencaron/fitbit-os-run-goal-app) by Ken Caron - Displays your weekly running activity.
 Mildly typescript enhanced, uses Web API, settings, refreshes your access tokens, leverages the File Transfer API for communication.